mercedes-benz/kafka-integration-samples/kafka-sample/golang/README.md

 package main

 const (
-	PushApiUrl   = "PUSH_API_URL"    // use the correct broker url for your region GroupId      = "YOUR_GROUP_ID"   // you can change the postfix of your consumer group CertLocation = "PATH_TO_CERT"    // file path of your CA certificate (must be a PEM file) TopicName    = "YOUR_TOPIC_NAME" // use topic for the client you have received
+	ClientId         = "YOUR_CLIENT_ID"               // use the client you have received ClientSecret     = "YOUR_CLIENT_SECRET"           // use the secret you have received TopicName        = "vehiclesignals." + ClientId   // use topic for the client you have received GroupId          = ClientId + ".GROUP_ID_POSTFIX" // you can change the postfix of your consumer group RootCaFile       = "PATH_TO_CERT"                 // file path of your CA certificate (must be a PEM file) BootstrapUrl     = "BOOTSTRAP_URL"                // use the correct broker url for your region OauthTokenApiUrl = "OAUTH_TOKEN_API_URL"          // use the correct token API url for your region

-	AuthUrl      = "OAUTH_TOKEN_API_URL" // use the correct token API url for your region ClientId     = "YOUR_CLIENT_ID"      // use the client you have received ClientSecret = "YOUR_CLIENT_SECRET"  // use the secret you have received )
+)
 ```